-Discover the beautiful beaches of the splendid Eurobodalla region, from Batemans Bay in the north to Mystery Bay in the south.
-Relax on soft white sands, swim in crystal-clear waters and ride superb surf breaks.
-There are ancient rock formations to explore and delightful picnic areas to enjoy.
+Between Batemans Bay in the north and Mystery Bay in the south, discover a string of postcard-perfect beaches.
+The Eurobodalla region is home to soft white sands, crystal-clear waters and adrenaline-pumping surf breaks.
+There are also ancient rock formations and delightful beachside picnic areas.

-This marvellous region on NSW South Coast includes Batemans Marine Park, a haven for dolphins, seals, penguins and migrating whales.
-You can explore theses pristine waters on kayaking and diving tours with Region X, Bay and Beyond Sea Kayak Tours, Total Eco Adventures and Underwater Safaris.
+Batemans Marine Park is part of this naturally-blessed region on the NSW South Coast, and a haven for dolphins, seals, penguins and migrating whales.
+You can explore these pristine waters on kayaking and diving tours with Region X, Bay and Beyond Sea Kayak Tours, Total Eco Adventures and Underwater Safaris.

-You can learn to surf at accredited surf schools such as Surf the Bay Surf School, Soulrider Surf School and Broulee Surf School.
-Other wonderful things to do and see include skydiving above the beaches with Skydive Oz and a beach fishing tour with Learn the Basics of Beach Fishing.
+Learn to catch a wave with surf schools such as Surf the Bay Surf School, Soulrider Surf School and Broulee Surf School.
+Other ways to appreciate this magical stretch of coastline include skydiving above the beaches with Skydive Oz and joining a beach fishing tour with Learn the Basics of Beach Fishing.

-A popular beach is in Broulee.
-At the southern end of this gorgeous stretch is a sandbar for walking across to the island, where there is a rare pocket of littoral rainforest on the 4km Broulee Island Walk.
-Rock platforms offer excellent spots for fishing and there’s a surf break at Pinks Point.
+At the southern end of Broulee Beach, you’ll find a sandbar across to Broulee Island Nature Reserve, the starting point for the 4km Broulee Island Reserve Walk.
+Discover coastal views, native plants and marine birdlife, and there are excellent spots for rock fishing and a surf break at Pinks Point.